knightSarai/knight-auth/README.md

 **NOTE: As for now, you still need to manage CSRF if you want combine token authentication and session authentication.
 Even though token authentication does not require CSRF, This issue should be fixed in Django Ninja 1.0**

 A workaround for this issue is to add a custom middleware to your project.
-The middleware should check if the request is authenticated with token authentication.
+The middleware should check if the request is authenticated with session authentication.
-If the request is authenticated with token authentication, the middleware should set the CSRF cookie.
-Otherwise, the middleware should not set the CSRF cookie.
+If the request is authenticated with token authentication, the middleware should exempt CSRF checks.
+Here is an example of such a middleware:
 ```python
 from ninja.operation import PathView
 class ExemptAPIKeyAuthFromCSRFMiddleware: